hmcts/log-audit-performance/README.md

 ## Purpose

-The L&A Case Audit microservice covers case activity (case creations, updates and views) and case searches and are mainly used by the Fraud team.
+The L&A Case Audit microservice covers case activity (which includes case creations, updates and views).
-'Case Activity' records the user actions, such as View, Update,Create Etc whereas 'Case Searches' relates how many cases the user accessed during their search.
+There are 3 types of seacrhes for this repo:
-The 'Logon Results' shows the results from each time the User log ins during the set time period.
+The 'Case Activity' search brings back the user actions (such as View, Update,Create Etc) whereas the 'Case Searches' search shows how many cases the user accessed during their search.
-There will be two type of searches that will need to be tested: Case Audit (Which is CCD) and Logon (which is IDAM).
+The 'Logon Results' search shows the results from each time the User log ins during a set time period.

-The deletion of cases by the case disposer is now also recorded within the Log and Audit service, which can be viewed via the deletion search.
+Dhe deletion search shows the cases that have been deleted by the case disposer within a set time period.

 ## Overview